 History

-In 2007, the university developed its first-ever sustainability plan outlining a variation of green actions to promote a green campus.
-In coordination with this plan, the Environmental Initiatives Committee was created to oversee the completion of green initiatives and programs on campus.
-Four years later in 2011, the Office of Campus Sustainability was established to help move sustainable initiatives forward.
+In 2007, Wayne State University developed its first-ever sustainability plan outlining a variation of green actions to promote a green campus.
+In coordination with this plan, the Environmental Initiatives Committee was created to oversee the completion of green programs and initiatives both on and around campus.
+Four years later in 2011, the Office of Campus Sustainability was officially established to continue the push for all-encompassing, sustainable initiatives as our campus community continued to evolve.
+View our full and expanding timeline here of the sustainable accomplishments the WSU Office of Campus Sustainability has made over the years:

 Timeline